mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 their business domain as well.
 And you know, the sort of the, some of these problems are really quite specific and niche.
-And, you know, you couldn't have just a general consultant go in and solve it without doing that.
-Co-creation.
-Yeah.
+And, you know, you couldn't have just a general consultant go in and solve it without doing that co-creation.
-[00:11:24]
+[00:11:48]
-**Michaela:**  And how long are those engagements normally until there is some transformation and some knowledge transfer, how long does it take [00:11:31]
+**Michaela:**  Yeah.
+And how long are those engagements normally until there is some transformation and some knowledge transfer, how long does it take for the thing?
+[00:11:56]
-**Holly:** for the license?
+**Holly:**
-I don't think the sweet spot is about six weeks, so that's, that's long enough to do something that's really meaningful to get an MVP, but it's short enough.
+I think the sweet spot is about six weeks, so that's, that's long enough to do something that's really meaningful to get an MVP, but it's short enough.
 That an organization will feel okay with the risk.
 Cause, you know, if we, if we sort of say, and, and, and as well, you want to make sure that at the end of it, those results are going out and are really visible.
 So having that short cycle and then say, okay, and if we've done it once and you like it now, let's do it again because.
 You saw that result and it wasn't this sort of really protracted process where it took 12 months to see any change.
-Yeah.
-[00:12:10]
+[00:12:33]
-**Michaela:**  So you are mentioning already a couple of development practices, like Def ops test driven development, and you have, I mean, the development practice lead for IBM garage.
+**Michaela:** Yeah.
+So you were mentioning already a couple of development practices, like DevOps, test driven development, and you have been the development practice lead for IBM Garage.
 So.
-Do you think, what are some of the development practices that you recommend that really everybody should do?
+What do you think, what are some of the development practices that you recommend that really everybody should do?
 Is it like peer programming?
 You also mentioned that or code reviews.
 What about testing?
 Do you think this is crucial?
 Do they have to do it?
 Can we just do it a little bit?
 Or can we just skip some of those things?
-[00:12:40]
+[00:13:04]
 **Holly:** Yeah.
 We sometimes have conversations about testing because.
 The there's a trade-off I think between doing something quickly and failing fast and getting that rapid feedback and not over-engineering while you're doing that and the enormous benefits of testing.
-So sometimes if we're doing something that we know is going to be throw away, and I think there's a lot of value in doing something that you know, is going to be thrown away.
+So sometimes if we're doing something that we know is going to be throw away, and I think there's a lot of value in doing something that you know, is going to be throw away.
-That is that, you know, sort of lean startup , methodology, maybe testing doesn't make sense.
-But I think in general, The, the benefits of testing are so great in terms of the quality of the code, but also automated testing is absolutely necessary to support dev ops and dev ops is really.
-Necessary now in order to support any kind of automation and efficiency and any, you know, that, that ability to do those repeated deployments and the ability to respond, to change and to manage risk.
+That is that, you know, sort of lean startup methodology, maybe testing doesn't make sense.
+But I think in general, the, the benefits of testing are so great in terms of the quality of the code, but also automated testing is absolutely necessary to support DevOps and DevOps is really necessary now in order to support any kind of automation and efficiency and any, you know, that, that ability to do those repeated deployments and the ability to respond, to change and to manage risk.
-Sometimes, you know, you sort of hear these stories of something that goes wrong and then an organization doesn't have any way to make a change to fix the problem, except either to go through.
-Lengthy process or to completely short circuit and bypass the process and, you know, have someone secure shell into the effective machine.
-And then they change the things by hand, which is obviously not going to be particularly robust in terms of the repeatability or the safety or anything.
-So you sort of get this chain where you.
-Do dev ops, because I know it gives so much better results in order to do DevOps.
+Sometimes, you know, you sort of hear these stories of something that goes wrong and then an organization doesn't have any way to make a change to fix the problem, except either to go through this lengthy process or to completely short circuit and bypass the process and, you know, have someone secure shell into the effected machine and then they change the things by hand, which is obviously not going to be particularly robust in terms of the repeatability or the safety or anything.
+So you sort of get this chain where you do DevOps, because I know it gives so much better results in order to do DevOps.
 I need to have automated testing.
-If I'm going to do automated testing, I want to do it with test driven development, because that gives so much better quality for the tests and it. ensures the testability of the code and as well, I think one of the biggest benefits of test driven development is really to refine our understanding of the problem as well.
+If I'm going to do automated testing, I want to do it with test driven development, because that gives so much better quality for the tests and it ensures the testability of the code and as well, I think one of the biggest benefits of test driven development is really to refine our understanding of the problem as well.
- Some people call it tested and design rather than test driven development because of that effect that when I sit down, I think we'll see, what am I really trying to do?
+Some people call it test driven design rather than test driven development because of that effect that when I sit down, I think we'll see, what am I really trying to do?
 How will I really know what I'm successful?
 Let me write a test for that.
 And usually what we look for with a test is something that we would